Application Performance Metrics Monitoring¶

 -

-Enabling this option writes unmatched detection results as "Information" events.
+After enabling this option, unmatched detection results will be written as "Information" events.

-Note: When configuring trigger conditions, data gap handling, and information event generation simultaneously, the following priority applies: data gap handling > trigger conditions > information event generation.
+If trigger conditions, data gaps, and information generation are configured simultaneously, the following priority order applies: Data Gaps > Trigger Conditions > Information Event Generation.